 – Sprint demo meetings enable the capture of user feedback

-- Putting in place a regular cadence, with light-weight process and regular ceremonies helps create a heartbeat for the teams and facilitate communication and collaboration.
+- Putting in place a regular cadence, with light-weight processes and regular ceremonies help create a heartbeat for the teams and facilitate communication and collaboration.
 But this should be done with the teams through advice and coaching.
 Ultimately it is up to the teams to work out the most effective way to deliver their work.
 There may also need to be some standard ways of managing interdependencies between teams.
 But again, keep them lightweight!

 - Fix broader operational processes

 Other operational processes that can often inhibit agile need to be revisited.
 Some areas that are often guilty are finance, legal and risk.
 Traditionally, financial processes look far into the future, are slow and assume a level of foresight that simply isn’t feasible.
 An agile enterprise requires agile financial processes.
 If agile teams need funding to ramp up or change quickly based on new learnings but it takes months for finance to be approved, then this will be the throttle on speed.
 A progressive approach for agile enterprises is to treat agile teams like start-ups, and for Finance to act like a Venture Capitalist who is able to fund new ideas or hypotheses coming from the business.
 If they are proving successful, then ramp up the funding to help them scale.
 Legal and risk processes can also be a constraint on the flexibility of a business.
 The appetite for risk in an agile enterprise often has to change and increase.
 Legal also needs to be much closer to (and often within) the agile teams so they can collaborate early on to think of creative ways of avoiding or managing constraints.

 - An agile methodology can be used across the business